 The phenomenological friction term typically makes the bubbles reach a terminal wall velocity long before they collide.
 On top of being an essential input for hydrodynamic lattice simulations of the plasma and scalar field system, the phenomenological friction term can also, within its regime of applicability, significantly simplify the computation of the wall velocity by solving the Boltzmann equations ``once and for all''.
+For example, Refs.~\cite{Ignatius:1993qn, Espinosa:2010hh, Krajewski:2024zxg} demonstrate how the wall velocity depends on the friction coefficient in different models.
 In this work, we discuss how the friction term can be derived from the set-up with Boltzmann equations, and we discuss the regime of validity of this construction.
 We also discuss limits on the friction, in the regime where the phenomenological friction term is \emph{not} valid.

 In principle, we follow the classic approach by Chapman and Enskog, but for a relativistic fluid and including a force from the scalar field.
 Besides the phenomenological friction term, we will encounter additional friction terms involving the gradients of the fluid velocity.
 Moreover, we will show how these terms relate to the higher order corrections in the energy-momentum tensor of the fluid\textemdash namely the bulk and shear viscosities plus a term involving the gradient of the scalar field.